john-seb/johnseb.github.io/_pages/about.md

 ---

 Hello!
-I am a scientist and engineer interested in pursuing interdisciplinary research in biophysics, soft matter and composite materials, and complex systems.
-My research has been on developing experimental and computational methods to study the geometry of airfoils, deformation of tyres.
-I aim to develop methods and tools to aid the study of nature and to solve unmet global challenges.
+I am a scientist and engineer pursuing interdisciplinary research in biophysics, soft matter and composite materials, and complex systems.
+A common thread in my research is looking for the relation between the geometry and associated physics- especially of air/ hydrofoils, tyres, materials and microfluidic systems.
+I aim to develop technologies and tools to aid the study of the natural world around us, for engineering of biology and to build solutions to unmet societal needs.